omhafez/shabaka/README.md

 Paraview 5.3.0, and Seg3D 2.3.2.
 The calls appending *~/.bash_profile*
 make them the default versions of those applications.

-‣ If you have any issues installing, they are certain to have quick solutions.
+‣ If you have any issues installing, they are certain to be minor.
 Please email omhafez@ucdavis.edu for help.